 Various Documents, 1941……….3 Pages

 3.)
 98th Chemical Mortar Battalion and its predecessor, the 641st Tank Destroyer Battalion – A thorough history written by Bennett M. Saunders, Captain, USAR (retired), who was S-3 (Operations Officer) of the battalion.
 It provides a detailed history of the 641st, with its subsequent conversion to the 98th Chemical Mortar Battalion and the units actions in the Pacific Theatre.
-Information is located on Bruce Elliott's website dedicated to all United States Army Chemical Mortar Battalions.
+The link provided above is located on Bruce Elliott’s website dedicated to all United States Army Chemical Mortar Battalions.
 A pdf. of the material is available here.

 5.)
 The following two photos were taken on October 25, 1944, while the unit was stationed in New Guinea.
 There is no indication of who the groups are but we can assume they were some type of company photos.
 The backs of the photos include a partial list of personnel and the first photo includes the paw print of their mascot “Pom Pom”.
 The photos were provided courtesy of Shane Davis whose father Melvin Davis served in the unit.

 98th Chemical Bn. – Photo 1 (Melvin is shown in the front row, fifth from the